 Lawrence David Schemansky, a resident of Eastpointe, was relieved into the loving arms of Jesus on Wednesday morning, surrounded by the love of family in Henry Ford Hospital of Detroit.
 He was 64 years of age.

-To send flowers in memory of Lawrence David Schemansky, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Lawrence David Schemansky, please visit our Heartfelt Sympathies Store.

 Larry was born on October 15, 1954 in Dearborn, Michigan, a son of the late Norbert and Bernice (Spencer) Schemansky.
 Larry was a graduate of Edsel Ford High School and also obtained a Associated Degree in College.
 He served his country honorably in the U.S.Army.
 Larry was united in marriage to his beloved wife, Lilly M. Dickens on December 12, 2012 in St. Thomas Lutheran Church of Eastpointe.
 The couple have been residents of Eastpointe since 2010.
 Larry was retired as a Sargent for the Michigan State Police where he was assigned to Governors Detail for Governor Engler for 4 years.
 After retirement, he was in Executive Protection for the Ford family.
 He had worked in multiple cities throughout Michigan; and loved the Upper Peninsula.
 He enjoyed hunting (especially ducks), fishing, camping, gardening and the out of doors.
 He loved wine making and spending time with his kids and grandchildren.
 He also enjoyed helping at the church planting and landscaping.
 He was known for his joking, his "Crow Game" and " Hot Dogs Growing on Trees".
 He will always be remembered for his smile and loving disposition.
 Larry will be deeply missed by all who knew and loved him.